 The cost to implement RELP was \$260 per child, while the cost to implement RELP+ASF was \$550 per child.
 The IRC spent \$132,670 to implement RELP, and a total of \$272,487 to implement RELP+ASF.
-The largest cost difference between RELP and RELP+ASF can be found in the programs' spending on National Staff.
-Of the \$140 thousand spent on National Staff, 17% can be attributed to RELP programming, while 83% can be attributed to RELP+ASF programming.
+The largest cost difference between RELP and RELP+ASF results from the programs' spending on National Staff.

 RELP+ASF is not a cost-effective combination of programs.
 Adding the ASF program to RELP reduced the magnitude of impacts on child development while doubling the cost.
 RELP alone appears cost-effective compared to in-person preschool.
-RELP+ASF is not cost-effective and should not be implemented again using this remote, low-dose, model.
+RELP+ASF is not cost-effective and should not be implemented again using this model, but it may be worth testing other forms of caregiver support to accompany RELP given the large role of caregivers in this program.